 Updated: Sep 14

 Making 3D renders for architectural designs is getting quite popular these days.
 A lot of architects outsource 3D rendering of their designs so as to impress their investors or buyers.
 As companies that do this job for them of designing the 3D rendered image, you need to ensure that you do it well.
-So what are certain things you need to make sure you avoid when making 3D renderings?
+So what are certain things you need to make sure you avoid when making a 3D Rendering Company?

 Make sure when a client brings you a project to be rendered in 3D, it is totally completed with each and every detail.
 This includes the bathroom fixtures to the doorknobs.